lightvector/gtpmatch/README.md

 # gtpmatch

-Lightweight Python library for running games between Go bots using GTP (Go Text Protocol).
+Lightweight pure python3 library for running games between Go bots using GTP (Go Text Protocol).

 (A decent chunk of this library was implemented or edited by Claude Code, with a lot of manual editing and work as well)